ElektraInitiative/libelektra/doc/decisions/STEPS.md

 In this step, the last details of the chosen decision get polished:

 - consistency with other decisions
-- links from/to related decisions checked
+- links from/to related decisions have been checked
 - "Decision", "Rationale" and "Implications" are fully filled out

 > Without merges in between, this is the last step reachable for a decision PR that started in "Drafts".